 I was a first-generation student, but I didn’t register for any of the first-generation services offered by my college.

-When they asked me if anyone in my family had attended college, I was already confused—and vaguely intimidated.
-Did my dad's factory apprenticeship program count as "college"?
+When they asked me if anyone in my family had attended college, I was already confused—and intimidated.
+Did my dad’s factory apprenticeship program count as “college”?
 Would I get in trouble if I answered incorrectly?
-What were they going to do with this information?
+Would my answer affect which classes or residence halls I got into?

 When you’ve been working in higher ed for years, our specialized terminology begins to feel normal.
 It’s easy to forget that, for many students, we sound like we’re speaking a foreign language.